REPLACE FACTORY SHROUDS, (2020-21).

 Mechanical terminals are basically corrosion resistant if they are

-filled with the correct sealant to keep water out.
+filled with the correct sealant to keep water and air out.
 The terminals have matching scantlings to

 prevent point loading, their quality of machining prevents failure

-(fatigue resistant), their strength is > to wire they terminate
+(fatigue resistant), their strength is > to the wire they terminate

 and they can be reused with a new wedge if installed correctly.